MA Program Overview

-All MA students will complete the equivalent of 18 graduate seminars and write a MA thesis, modeled on a professional journal article.
+All MA students will complete the equivalent of 18 graduate seminars and write an MA thesis, modeled on a professional journal article.

 Students take three - and no more than three - classes in each of the Fall, Winter, and Spring quarters, in each of their two years.

-The academic year begins in late September and runs through the middle of June.
+The academic year begins in September and runs through the middle of June.

 We also offer summer placement in lab, for incoming computational psychologists or those doing lab-oriented research.